Johnny-Morgan/pickles/README.md

 - [django-countries](https://pypi.org/project/django-countries/) - A Django application that provides country choices for use with forms, flag icons static files, and a country field for models.

-- [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Provides a |crispy filter and {% crispy %} tag that lets you control the rendering behavior of Django forms in a very elegant and DRY way.
+- [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Provides a |crispy filter and {% crispy %} tag that lets you control the rendering behaviour of Django forms in a very elegant and DRY way.

 - [django-storages](https://pypi.org/project/django-storages/) - Provides a variety of storage backends in a single library.